japila-books/apache-spark-internals/docs/webui/LiveRDD.md

 doUpdate(): Any
 ----

-NOTE: `doUpdate` is part of link:spark-core-LiveEntity.adoc#doUpdate[LiveEntity Contract] to...FIXME.
+NOTE: `doUpdate` is part of spark-core-LiveEntity.md#doUpdate[LiveEntity Contract] to...FIXME.

 `doUpdate`...FIXME